 For celebrities or public figures, the number of times they are seen or heard can be much higher.
 President Donald Trump, for example, is on camera or in the public eye upwards of 250 times a day, according to one estimate.

-See also Sydney Simpson Current Photo
+See also Peter Falk Last Photo

 While there is no right or wrong answer when it comes to how often someone should be in the public eye, it’s important to be aware of the potential consequences of being on camera too often.
 Excessive screen time can lead to fatigue, eye strain, and even physical health problems.